D0tNet4Fun/Automation.TestFramework/README.md

 When the exception occurs, the test frameowrk will create an instance of `MyTestNotification` and pass it the test case instance.
 This context should be enough for the user to observe the exception.
 Note that the exception _cannot be handled_ and it will be rethrown regardless what the notification does.

 ### Assembly fixtures
-Assembly fixtures are created before any of the tests in the assembly are run, similar to Xunit's collection fixtures.
+Assembly fixtures are created before any of the tests in the assembly are run, similar to xUnit's collection fixtures.
 Use attributes to specify them:
 ```C#
 [assembly: AssemblyFixture(typeof(AssemblyFixtureClass))]
 ```

-Note: this is copied from Xunit's Sample project.
+Note: this is copied from xUnit's Sample project.